PavlidisLab/rdp/docs/customization.md

 rdp.settings.cache.annotation-file=gene2go.gz
 ```

-With the above settings and given that *Homo sapiens* taxon is enabled, rgr
+With the above settings and given that *Homo sapiens* taxon is enabled, RDP
 will retrieve gene information from `genes/Homo_sapiens.gene_info.gz`.

 ## Internationalization and custom messages

-Some text displayed in rgr can be customized and internationalized.
+Some text displayed in RDP can be customized and internationalized.

 To do so, create a `messages.properties` file in the working directory of the Web application
 add the entries you want to change.
 Default values are found in